Jeff Litton, Naturalist/Certified Photo Instructor

 FREE ROUND-TRIP AIRFARE ON SELECT DATES

 Book by October 31, 2022, and receive FREE ROUND-TRIP economy group airfare between Miami/Belize City.
 Complimentary air is based on economy group flights and must be ticketed by Lindblad Expeditions.
 In the case that Lindblad's group flight is not available at time of booking, we reserve the right to issue a credit.
 Baggage fees may be additional.
-New bookings only and not combinable with other offers or pre- or post-extensions.
+New bookings only and may not be combinable with other offers or pre- or post-extensions.
 Call for details.

 Discover temples and forests teeming with life.
 See remarkable ruins of pre-Columbian Maya civilization.
 Delve into the mystery and history amid stone temples, palaces, and terraces cut by ancient people.
 And dive into a wealth of biodiversity in the Northern Hemisphere’s largest reef system at the Belize Barrier Reef.
 Revel among hundreds of species of fish, marvelous sea turtles, graceful rays, over 90 varieties of coral, and with luck, manatees.
 As only a small percentage of the reef has been studied, researchers believe hundreds, even thousands more species could be discovered in this protected zone.